laraklopper/CAR-INVENTORY/README.md

 ```
 //==============CONNECT TO MONGODB===============
 mongoose.Promise = global.Promise//use navtive promises
+/*
+Ensures Mongoose uses native JavaScript Promises for
+asynchronous operations instead of its deprecated promise library.
+*/
 mongoose.connect(uri, {
     //useNewUrlParser: true,// Use the new URL parser
     //useUnifiedTopology: true,// Use the new Server Discover and Monitoring engine